enderandpeter/magento-box-scripts/readme.md

 * _/vagrant_ - Files to be generally shared between environments
 * _/vagrant/bin_ - Scripts for your guest OS
 * _/vagrant/www_ - All web projects

+The folder that will be `/vagrant` in the guest OS also needs the following:
+* The Magento 1.9 [sample data](https://www.magentocommerce.com/download).
+Grab the bzipped tar archive.